memgraph/docs/products/memgraph/v0.51.0/reference_guide/query-modules.md

 ```

 Memgraph will now attempt to load the query modules form all `*.so` and `*.py`
 files it finds in the given directory.
-The `*.so` modules are usually written
+The `*.so` modules are written
 using the C API and the `*.py` modules are written using the Python API.
 Each
 file corresponds to one query module.
 Names of these files will be mapped to
 query module names.
 So in our case, we have an `example.so` which will be